 Potential Analysis and Initial Program Planning

-Optimal provides technical and economic assessments of the potential for energy savings and distributed renewable energy generation.
-This helps to quantify cost-effective energy efficiency resources and opportunities for savings.
+Optimal provides technical and economic assessments of the potential for demand-side resources and distributed renewable energy generation to quantify cost-effective energy efficiency resources and opportunities for savings.

-Such studies represent an important first step in launching clean energy initiatives.
-They provide vital data needed to evaluate efficiency as an alternative to supply side resources.
-They help set goals and funding levels, and help drive design of programs and policies.
+An important first step in launching clean energy initiatives, potential studies provide vital data needed to evaluate efficiency as an alternative to supply side resources.
+They help set goals and funding levels and are fundamental to the design of programs and policies.